itu-bdsa/lecture_notes/sessions/session_07/README_PROJECT.md

 Place the license text in a file `LICENSE.md`, which you place in the root directory of your project on the main branch.
 See [GitHub's documentation](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) on how to add a license to an existing project.

+### 2.b) Continue to Release

+Continue to release and deploy automatically.
+That is, whenever you deploy automatically, you also create a new release.
+Meaning, the latest version of the application in production is always the latest version of the application in your main branch.
+You decide if it is the latest tagged version or the latest committed version, i.e., if your workflow is triggered by pushes to main or pushes of tags.

+This task is not asking for any new functionality.
+Just for that you continue to release automatically as during the last weeks.